Arayik Harutyunyan

+Arayik Vladimiri Harutyunyan (Արայիկ Վլադիմիրի Հարությունյան; born 14 December 1973) is an Armenian politician who served as the fourth president of the Republic of Artsakh from May 2020 to September 2023.
+Under his predecessor Bako Sahakyan, he served as the sixth and last Prime Minister from 2007 until the abolishment of that position in 2017 and as the first State Minister of the Republic of Artsakh from 2017 until his resignation in 2018.
+Harutyunyan led Artsakh through the 2020 Nagorno-Karabakh War with Azerbaijan, during which the republic lost most of the territory under its control.
+He resigned on 1 September 2023 in the midst of the Azerbaijani blockade of Nagorno-Karabakh.

+On 3 October 2023, he and two other former presidents of Artsakh, Arkadi Ghukasyan and Bako Sahakyan, together with former president of the National Assembly Davit Ishkhanyan, were detained by the State Security Service of Azerbaijan and brought to Baku.

 Early life

-Harutyunyan was born in Stepanakert, then capital of the Nagorno-Karabakh Autonomous Oblast, part of the Azerbaijani SSR, then Soviet Union, in 1973.
-He attended Yerevan State Institute of Economy in 1990 and two years after, in 1992, joined the self-defence forces of Nagorno-Karabakh and took part in the First Nagorno-Karabakh War.
-After the war, he moved from Yerevan State Institute of Economy to Artsakh State University Faculty of Economics and graduated in 1995.
-Three years later, in 1998, he finished his post-graduate course at Artsakh State University.
+Harutyunyan was born in 1973 in Stepanakert, then capital of the Nagorno-Karabakh Autonomous Oblast, part of the Azerbaijani SSR in the Soviet Union.
+He became a student at the Yerevan State Institute of Economy in 1990.
+Two years later, in 1992, he joined the armed forces of the Nagorno-Karabakh Republic (the Republic of Artsakh) and took part in the First Nagorno-Karabakh War.
+His older brother, Samvel, died in combat during the war.
+After the war, he transferred from the Yerevan State Institute of Economy to the Artsakh State University Faculty of Economics and graduated in 1995.
+Three years later, in 1998, he completed his post-graduate studies at Artsakh State University.

 Career

 Harutyunyan started his career at the Ministry of Finance and Economy of Artsakh in 1994, serving as assistant to the minister.
 In 1997, he left the ministry and started his career in the private sector, in Armagrobank, working there until 2004.

 In the National Assembly

-Harutyunyan co-founded the Free Motherland party in 2005 which took part in the 2005 parliamentary election, winning 10 out of 33 seats in the National Assembly of Artsakh.
-He also served as the Chairman of Free Motherland and the Free Motherland faction in the National Assembly.
+In 2005, Harutyunyan co-founded the Free Motherland party, which took part in the 2005 parliamentary election, winning 10 out of 33 seats in the National Assembly of Artsakh.
+He also served as the Chairman of the Free Motherland party and its parliamentary grouping in the National Assembly.
 Harutyunyan headed the Commission on Financial, Budget and Economy Management in the National Assembly.